 Every academic year, the Department of African & African American Studies offers the following awards to students who have achieved remarkable accomplishments in areas such as academic excellence and community service.

 Universally recognized for his scholarship, historian John Hope Franklin has many accolades to his name.
-In 2004, Black Issues In Higher Education (now called DIVERSE: Issues In Higher Education) marked its 20th anniversary by initiating the John Hope Franklin awards to honor those who have demonstrated the highest commitment to access to and excellence in American education.
+This award is to honor those who have demonstrated the highest commitment to access and excellence in American education.

 This award is given to the student in the department with the highest cumulative GPA.